The Playbook On

 What we did

-At I AM ALS, we’ve made changing policy to meet the needs of ALS patients and loved ones a key objective for our organization.
-Through compelling messaging, patient testimony, persistent communications and a multi-tiered network of advocacy, we’ve been able to move the needle.
-Our not-so-secret weapons: patient and caregiver advocacy captains and organization leadership have built relationships with Congressional leaders and developed Congressional champions, at least one individual impacted by ALS has stepped forward representing every Congressional district, and we built a data-driven system to let everyone in the ALS community and beyond take action.
+At I AM ALS, we’ve made changing policy to meet the needs of those living with ALS and loved ones a key objective for our organization.
+Through compelling messaging, testimony, persistent communications and a multi-tiered network of advocacy, we’ve been able to move the needle.
+Our not-so-secret weapons: those living with ALS and caregiver advocacy captains and organization leadership have built relationships with Congressional leaders and developed Congressional champions, at least one individual impacted by ALS has stepped forward representing every Congressional district, and we built a data-driven system to let everyone in the ALS community and beyond take action.

 We have developed a coalition across ALS organizations to speak with one voice, where possible, allowing engagement from organizations even those for whom advocacy is not a top priority.
-This formula has delivered a Congressional ALS Caucus more than 150 strong, dramatically increased federal ALS research budgets and helped deliver legislation that brings financial benefits to ALS patients and their loved ones more quickly.
+This formula has delivered a Congressional ALS Caucus more than 150 strong, dramatically increased federal ALS research budgets and helped deliver legislation that brings financial benefits to those living with ALS and their loved ones more quickly.